PrimeLabDev/contracts-documentation/README.md

 description: Add a new file storage manager, such as Google Drive.

 ###### Parameters
-- `name`: string - Unique name that represents that file storage manager.
-Eg. "Google Drive".
+- `name_hash`: string - Unique name that represents that file storage manager.
+Eg. "Google Drive" (should be hashed, can be salted).

 ###### Returns
 Has no returns.